 National Geographic called Thomas Jefferson “America’s First Foodie,” and his devotion to local agriculture is reflected in an excellent range of dining options.
 There are so many excellent restaurants in Cville and throughout the county.
 We highlight a few options below, but you’ll find many more in our guide: 21 Favorite Local Restaurants in Charlottesville VA.

 The downtown pedestrian mall is a favorite place to eat and drink local in Charlottesville.
 Citizen Burger Bar is our favorite stop for excellent, locally sourced burgers and tasty fries.
-For a more refined atmosphere, head to Brasserie Saison or Commonwealth Restaurant and Sky Bar.
+For a more refined atmosphere, try Brasserie Saison.

-On Main Street, Renewal serves elevated Southern cuisine in a lovely indoor-outdoor space.
-The restaurant opened in 2018 in the new Draftsman Hotel, next to the University of Virginia.
+On Main Street, The Ridley serves seafood and Southern cuisine in a lovely indoor-outdoor space.
+The restaurant opened in 2021 in the Draftsman Hotel, next to the University of Virginia.

 A short drive from the downtown mall, Mas Tapas serves excellent Spanish tapas in a sleek and busy space.
 A favorite casual restaurant is Ace Biscuit & Barbecue, popular for tasty ribs and their famous biscuits.

 National Geographic included Crozet Pizza on their “Best in World” list, and we absolutely loved The Hittie, a rich pie covered in sausage, onion, and peppers.

 Whether you’re exploring the region with Cville Hop On Tours or on your own, sampling local drink spots is one of our favorite things to do in Charlottesville.
 There are 30 wineries in a 30-mile radius, and Charlottesville has been cited as one of the top wine regions in the eastern US.